Textile-integrated Motion Sensing in Seating and Lying Surfaces

 Downloadcenter

-Each document, such as application note, brochure or others, and each video, can be found in our download section.
+More information, such as application notes, brochures, and videos, can be found in our download section.

 Development Partner for Personalized Medical Engineering